 Skip to main content

-Medical Records Are Not the Whole Story in an Oregon Injury Claim
+Injury Claim Documentation in Oregon: Why Medical Records Are Not the Whole Story

 Watercolor illustration of a medical file folder beside a pill bottle and cane.

-Medical Records Are Not the Whole Story in an Oregon Injury Claim
+Injury Claim Documentation in Oregon: Why Medical Records Are Not the Whole Story

 But they are not always the whole story.